dbreton1980/s3_backup_tool/README.md

 ## About.

 This is a simple backup script written in Python 3 and that offers a generic way to backup locally files or directories and to upload backups on Amazon Web Service S3.
+You use AWS (Amazon Web Services) S3 as backup system for desktop environments.
+Like Dropbox or Google Drive app you can backup your important data on AWS S3.

 ## How to install?